leicliy/leicliy/README.md

 - 👋 Hi, I’m @leicliy
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development and Cyber security.
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently learning mathematics and computer science.
 - 💞️ I’m looking to collaborate on application development
 - 📫 How to reach me @leicliy